-We will be discussing the top archery facts in this article.
+We’ll be discussing the top archery facts in this article.

-But what is archery?
+But what’s archery?

 Archery is the act of using a bow to shoot arrows.

-Nowadays, most commonly at a target in a controlled sports setting; however, some do still use Archery in a hunting environment.
+Nowadays, most commonly at a target in a controlled sports setting.
+However, some do still use Archery in a hunting environment.

 The English word Archery is derived firstly from the French word ‘archier’ and before that the Latin word for bow ‘arcus.’
+Popular not only amongst adults, but children can also start from as young as ten years old.

-It is becoming the most interesting option for young kids in schools and after school clubs.
+It’s becoming the most interesting option for young kids in schools and after school clubs.

 Archery has been around for a very long time.